Understanding Codebase like a Professional! Human-AI Collaboration for Code Comprehension: Stage 1: Formative Interview

+The formative study includes 8 semi-structured interviews with code auditors with a diverse set of auditing experience.
+All participants had experience with both LLM-assisted and manual code auditing.
+Demographic information is provided in Table \ref{tab:tab1_interview_participants_demographics}.

-During the interview, we asked participants to reflect upon and share their most notable code auditing practices and experiences of using ChatGPT for code auditing.
+During the interview, we asked participants to reflect upon and share their most notable code auditing practices and experiences of using LLMs to aid code auditing.
 In addition to narrating their experiences, we requested participants to demonstrate their code auditing process via screen sharing when feasible.
-We also explored the challenges they encountered with ChatGPT and their expectations concerning potential AI assistance in the process.
-All interviews were conducted virtually, audio-recorded, and transcribed through Zoom to facilitate subsequent analysis.
-Our specific interview questions are shown on our Website.
+We also explored the challenges they encountered with LLMs and their expectations concerning potential AI assistance in the process.
+All interviews were conducted virtually, audio-recorded, and transcribed for further analysis.

-To derive nuanced insights from our data, two authors, including the interviewer and a qualitative researcher, employed a collaborative qualitative analysis process as per Richards et al. \cite{richards2018practical}.
-We began with independent open coding of three representative transcripts (P1, P2, P4).
-Following this initial round, we convened to discuss similarities, reconcile code conflicts, and establish consensus on a primary codebook.
-The codebook was tested and refined using two additional interview transcripts (P5, P6).
-Lastly, the second coder processed the three transcripts (P3, P7, P8).
-The findings from this process are presented in the following subsection.
-The full codebook and results can be found in Section \ref{sec:data_availability}.